How to Support When A Family Member Dies

 When a family member dies, the adults in the family may be overwhelmed by their own grief and experience great difficulty in whole-heartedly supporting a child too.
 It might be a benefit for your child to have a neutral party to come alongside and walk with them through their grief journey.
 A professional counsellor will not be triggered emotionally by the child’s emotions and behaviour, and have the skills and tools to engage a child at their developmental level.

 Help for Families Canada offers guidance and support for children, teens, and families as they travel through the journey from pain to peaceful acceptance.
-You can read more about our child counselling services.
-If you’d like to talk with us, book online your free phone call (see yellow link in right side bar).
+You can read more about our child play therapy counselling services.
+If you’d like to talk with us, book online your free inquiry phone call (see green button in page footer).